 change up (v.)

 checked swing (n.) checked-swing (adj.)

 Club—capitalized only when part of the full title: “the Texas Rangers Baseball Club,” but “the Texas club.”

-coaches’ boxes coach’s box note distinction: 3b coach’s box, the 1b and 3b coaches’ boxes.
+coaches’ boxes, coach’s box—Note distinction: third-base coach’s box, the first-base and third-base coaches’ boxes.

 Cracker Jack Old Timers Classic

 cutoff man (n.)

 D-Backs (acceptable on second use for Diamondbacks)